alist-org/docs/docs/guide/drivers/uss.md

 Root path, if not filled, it defaults to the root directory.

+### Custom Host

+Custom cdn acceleration domain name

 ### Sign url expire

 The validity period of the signed download address is 4 hours by default.
+If a custom accelerated domain name is used, this option is invalid.